How do I invest via a private foundation?

 Private foundations can invest directly via a recoverable grant.
 A proposed grant agreement is available by emailing us at firstname.lastname@example.org, calling us at (415) 994-6668, or using the form at the bottom of this page.

 How do I invest via a Donor Advised Fund?

 DAF holders should recommend a grant to Realize Impact and identify Truss Fund in the memo.
 Realize Impact is a Washington State non-profit that will handle all back office work including documenting the recoverable grant and confirming adherence with IRS regulations.
-Realize Impact charges a one-time fee of $500 for this service.
-At the end of the three year period Realize Impact will re-grant 99% of the recovered grant amount back to your DAF or the domestic non-profit of your choice.
-The remaining 1% is a fee for Realize Impact.
+At the end of the three year period Realize Impact will re-grant the recovered grant amount back to your DAF or to the non-profit of your choice.
 Email us at email@example.com or call us at (415) 994-6668 or use the form at the bottom of this page so we can help you.

 I want to support Truss Fund but I don’t have a family foundation or a Donor Advised Fund.
 What should I do?